CiscoDevNet/meraki_location_scanning_simulator/README.md

+This project is deprecated.
+Please see https://github.com/CiscoDevNet/meraki_cloud_simulator for a replacement tool.

 # Meraki Location Scanning Simulator

 The receiver is a simple Python Flask web server that receives the HTTP POST data from the Meraki Dashboard and plots that data in Google Maps.